 - b.
 Add subcategories (page 50) to the category.
 Subcategories can be added manually or automatically based on a property.
 The property values are written to objects from lowest level categories. - c.
-Select the Do not delete empty automated subcategories check box to keep all subcategories at synchronization.
-If you do not select the check box and change the model so that some, or all of the subcategories do not contain any objects, the empty subcategories are deleted when you synchronize the root category or the whole Organizer. - Select the Include the highest assembly level in the model option if you want to ensure that only highest level assembly objects are inserted to the category.
-Organizer shows either cast-in-place cast units or pour units at the highest cast-in-place hierarchy level, depending on whether you have selected the Pour units enabled setting in Organizer Settings > Synchronization. - 4.
-Under Object properties, select a custom property or an existing UDA.
-You can add more than one property. - 5.
+Select the Do not delete empty automated subcategories checkbox to keep all subcategories at synchronization.
+If you do not select the checkbox and change the model so that some, or all of the subcategories do not contain any objects, the empty subcategories are deleted when you synchronize the root category or the whole Organizer. - d.
+Select the Include the highest assembly level in the model option if you want to ensure that only highest level assembly objects are inserted to the category.
+Organizer shows either cast-in-place cast units or pour units at the highest cast-in-place hierarchy level, depending on whether you have selected the Pour units enabled setting in Organizer Settings > Synchronization.
+To use the - Pour units enabled setting, set the XS_ENABLE_POUR_MANAGEMENT advanced option to TRUE.

+Under Object properties, select a custom property or an existing UDA. - 5.
 Define the property settings: